CodeYourFuture/quote-server/README.md

 - Make sure you're logged in so that it saves
 - Check that it is working by making a request to `/`
 - Take time to read the comments
+- Move the code you're written to Glitch

 ## Add a `/quotes` route